TOOLS

 Design Sprint Workshops

-Faciltating a UX workshop which combined design and non-design stakeholders (Product Owner, Business Analyst, Marketing).
+Facilitating a UX workshop which combined design and non-design stakeholders (Product Owner, Business Analyst, Marketing).
 During this session we compiled the analytics, user research insights and brought everyone together to define the main problems we wanted to solve and bring into the migration/optimisation with a mobile-centric mindset.
 As a group we then voted on the best features and the most popular ones were considered for design.

 2